SUDARSHANJADHAV2/AI-Crop-Recommendation-System/README.md

 -   Include a plant disease identification module as part of the larger KrushiAI project.
 -   Improve the user interface and add more visualizations.

-## 🙏 Acknowledgements

-A big thank you to the open-source community for providing the tools and libraries that made this project possible.

----
-*This README was generated with the help of an AI assistant.*